-This Draft Section 4(f) Evaluation is being circulated with the Revised Draft Environmental Impact Statement (EIS) for the Silicon Valley Rapid Transit Corridor (SVRTC) for review and comment by federal, state, and local officials having jurisdiction over the resources regarding the effects, discussion of Section 4(f) use, avoidance alternatives, and planning efforts to reduce harm.
+A Draft Section 4(f) Evaluation was circulated with the Draft Environmental Impact Statement (EIS) for the Silicon Valley Rapid Transit Corridor (SVRTC) for review and comment by federal, state, and local officials having jurisdiction over the resources regarding the effects, discussion of Section 4(f) use, avoidance alternatives, and planning efforts to reduce harm.
+Agency comments did not result in any changes to this chapter.
+This chapter is the Final Section 4(f) Evaluation.